 Do a Writing Workshop in Tropical North Queensland

 For a month, you’ll be living in a Queenslander-style house in the centre of town with a bunch of other aspiring writers learning the ropes of freelance journalism.
 Each weekday, you’ll be attending interactive and highly tailored writing workshops with a particular focus on long-form feature writing, creative non-fiction, pitching to editors and starting your own publication.
-In your free time, you’ll be frolicking around Tropical North Queensland, hiking through ancient rainforest, swimming under waterfalls, dining at classic old pubs and snorkeling the Great Barrier Reef.
+In your free time, you’ll be frolicking around Tropical North Queensland, hiking through ancient rainforest, swimming under waterfalls, dining at classic old pubs and snorkelling the Great Barrier Reef.

-Whilst up north, you’ll be working on multiple projects: two articles to be pitched to the publications of your choice, and a travel guide to Cairns, which will be published as an eBook on the platform of your choosing.
+You’ll be working on multiple projects: two articles to be pitched to the publications of your choice, and a travel guide to Cairns, which will be published as an eBook on the platform of your choosing.
 Teaching the program will be Gemma Clarke and Nat Kassel.
 Gemma is the founding editor of Global Hobo, the former deputy editor of the triple j Annual and a freelance journalist and copywriter.
 Nat Kassel is the associate editor of Slam, the deputy editor of Global Hobo and a freelance journalist with bylines at the ABC, news.com.au, Monster Children, VICE, Noisey and more.

 What You Get: